remykarem/remykarem.github.io/books-src/cryptography-book/src/software/openpgp.md

 \text{(\textbf{key}, \text{ciphertext})} \rightarrow \text{message}
 $$

+The shared secret isn't explicitly present in the key structure.

+Instead, a unique symmetric key is generated for every message.

 ## Signature

 In addition to encryption, OpenPGP allows the sender to sign the message using the private key.